CaleTennis/TemperatureConverter/README.md

 - Reaumur
 - Romer

-## Tips
+### Tips
-- You can include commas and whitespace when typing your number if it makes it easier for you to ready your input
+- Can include commas and whitespace when typing temperature in
-- The converter supports both negative and decimal numbers as inputs
+- The converter supports both negative and decimal numbers
+- You can adjust the decimal precision by moving the "Precision" slider